leowz/fitleiOSAppGitBook/appendix.md

 ---

-In `HomeViewController` screen when user press the menu button on the Navigation Bar, `MenuViewController` shows up and user could select any button on the controller view to segue to the next controller.
+In `HomeViewController` screen when user presses the menu button on the Navigation Bar, `MenuViewController` shows up.
+The User could then select any button on the controller view to segue to any of the controller below.

 ### ConceptViewController